sharanvarma0/CMS/README.md

 =========
 The home page (/cms/) lists all content.
 Only published and archived content are available to the end users.
 It also has a very basic search functionality.

 This project needs a lot more work as of now like a login page and marking users as admins, etc. Will continue improving on it when time permits.
+Also need to add some frontend content in JS, CSS or React if possible.